-The purpose of the first stage of the DMAIC process is to define what the project actually is.
+The purpose of the first stage of the DMAIC process is to define what the project is.
 This includes:

-- a short description about the project
+- a short description of the project

 - why the improvement needs to be made / some background on the problem